weakweak/riff.tf/_posts/2017-01-01-assassination.md

 When you use a finishing move you will apply a debuff to that target called Surge of Toxins.
-Surge of Toxins increases poison damage you deal to the target by 2% per combo point used (capping at 5 combo points if Deeper Stratagem is taken).
-If you have taken Agonizing Poison, Surge of Toxins also increases the effectiveness of your Agonizing Poison by 5% per combo point used (capping at 5 combo points if Deeper Stratagem is taken).
+Surge of Toxins increases poison damage you deal to the target by 2% per combo point used (capping at 10% when consuming 6 combo points via Deeper Stratagem).
+If you have taken Agonizing Poison, Surge of Toxins also increases the effectiveness of your Agonizing Poison by 5% per combo point used (capping at 25% when consuming 6 combo points via Deeper Stratagem).
 Abilities affected by the poison damage increase include Poison Bomb, Deadly Poison, Wound Poison, and Kingsbane.

 ### Vanish Bug and Nightstalker